nextcloud/calendar/README.md

 ## Developer setup info

 Just clone this repo into your apps directory (Nextcloud server installation needed).
-Additionally,  [nodejs and npm](https://nodejs.org/en/download/package-manager/) are needed for installing JavaScript dependencies.
+Additionally,  [nodejs](https://nodejs.org/en/download/package-manager/) and [yarn](https://yarnpkg.com/) are needed for installing JavaScript dependencies.

-Once node and npm are installed, PHP and JavaScript dependencies can be installed by running
+Once node and yarn are installed, PHP and JavaScript dependencies can be installed by running
 ```bash
 $ make
 ```